ckeditor/ckeditor5-dev/README.md

 1. Fetch all changes and switch to `master`!
 1. Execute `yarn run changelog`.
-	* This task check what changed in each package and bumps the version accordingly.
+	* This task checks what changed in each package and bumps the version accordingly.
 If nothing changed at all, it won't create a new changelog entry.
 If changes were irrelevant (e.g. only depedencies) it will create an "internal changes" entry.
 	* Scan the logs which are printed by the tool in search for errors (incorrect changelog entries).
 Incorrect entries (e.g. ones without the type) are being ignored.
 You may need to create entries for them manually.
 This is done directly in `CHANGELOG.md` of the specific package.
 Make sure to verify the proposed version after you modify the changelog.
    * When unsure what has really changed in this version of a specific package, use `git diff <hash of previous release> packages/ckeditor5-dev-<name>/`.
 1. After reviewing the changelog and committing all changes do `git push`.